What are insecurities? These are uncertainty or doubts about ourselves and our abilities, anxieties, being nervous or lacking in confidence.

-You might well have been born with lots of confidence, or sensitive, usually at some point, you might have stood up for yourself just to get shot down by someone, even a friend saying I’m better than you can hurt young children, or seeing a child do something you couldn’t as a child and questioning yourself, there are those that it will drive them forwards to achieving and those who believe they are not good enough, all helped with the words of those around them.
+You might well have been born with lots of confidence or sensitivity.
+Usually, at some point, you might have stood up for yourself just to get shot down by someone, even a friend saying I’m better than you can hurt young children, or seeing a child do something you couldn’t as a child and questioning yourself, there are those that it will drive them forwards to achieving and those who believe they are not good enough, all helped with the words of those around them.

 There are those narcissistic people and people not on the disorder that if you don’t heal your insecurities within yourself, narcissists will find them and rip them wide open to hurt you, to cut you deep and make you feel worse about yourself to make them feel better about themselves.

 We have to get to know ourselves so well so that those around us can no longer use us against us.
 Words hurt, especially if we allow them to.